-Additionally, the original H&F holder will have the right to distribute preferred units or shares of convertible preferred stock to any one or more of its partners or shareholders, as applicable, at any time after the completion of the first annual offering, provided that the H&F holders taken together may distribute preferred units and shares of convertible preferred stock (and shares of Class A common stock for which the preferred units were exchanged or into which the convertible preferred stock was converted) in an aggregate amount of (i) no more than 25% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any financial quarter and (ii) no more than 50% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any period of four consecutive financial quarters.
+Additionally, the original H&F holders will have the right to distribute preferred units, shares of convertible preferred stock or shares of Class A common stock to any one or more of their partners or shareholders, as applicable, at any time after the first anniversary of the offering, provided that the H&F holders taken together may distribute preferred units and shares of convertible preferred stock (and shares of Class A common stock for which the preferred units were exchanged or into which the convertible preferred stock was converted) in an aggregate amount of (i) no more than 25% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any financial quarter and (ii) no more than 50% of the number of preferred units and the number of shares of convertible preferred stock outstanding immediately prior to the consummation of this offering in any period of four consecutive financial quarters.
 The transferees in any such distribution will not be subject to any resale restrictions and will not have any rights under the registration rights agreement.
-Certain of our original outside investors who will hold Class A common units upon the consummation of the reorganization will also have the right to distribute such units to any one or more of their partners, and the shares of Class A common stock for which such units may be exchanged will not be subject to any resale restrictions.